-Thursday Cloudy.
-High (70%) chance of showers, most likely in the afternoon and evening.
-Winds N 20 to 30 km/h increasing to 35 km/h before turning W/NW 20 to 30 km/h during the afternoon.
+Tuesday Cloudy.
+High (70%) chance of showers in the south, medium (40%) chance elsewhere.
+Winds NW 25 to 30 km/h increasing to 25 to 35 km/h in the evening.

 Friday Cloudy.
-Medium (50%) chance of showers in the southeast, slight (30%) chance elsewhere.
-Winds W/SW 15 to 20 km/h becoming light during the afternoon.
+Slight (30%) chance of a shower in the southeast, most likely in the morning and afternoon.
+Near zero chance of rain elsewhere.
+Light winds becoming W 15 to 20 km/h during the day then becoming light during the afternoon.

 Riverina Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||6||12||50%||< 1mm||Nil||W 19||87||W 26||65|

 Damaging winds are forecast to affect Victoria overnight as a cold front moves into the Bight.

 For many Tasmanians it will be no surprise the heavy rains since the beginning of May have set a new three-month record, before the end of the period.

 A flood watch is current in the Mount Lofty Ranges near Adelaide as another cold front approaches the region.